dwavesystems/qbsolv/readme.md

 `cd python; python setup.py build`

 #### C
 To build the C library use cmake to generate a build command for your system.
-On linux the commands would be something like this:
+On Linux the commands would be something like this:

 ```
 mkdir build; cd build
-cmake .. -DCMAKE_BUILD_TYPE=Release
+cmake ..
 make
 ```

 To build the command line interface turn the cmake option `QBSOLV_BUILD_CMD` on.
 The command line option for cmake to do this would be `-DQBSOLV_BUILD_CMD=ON`.
 To build the tests turn the cmake option `QBSOLV_BUILD_TESTS` on.
 The command line option for cmake to do this would be `-DQBSOLV_BUILD_TESTS=ON`.

 Command Line Usage
 ------------------